May 12, 2020 | Authored by: Ian Zeifman

 And to prevent passive churn, it’s important to ensure that involuntary payment transaction failures do not result in lost subscribers.
 Even when customers are happy with their subscription service, unintended payment failures often result in interrupted relationships or even cancellations.
 Cancellations due to preventable payment failures can make it difficult to grow or even sustain a business – particularly during these times.

 To meet these challenges head-on, subscription businesses need to view the subscription lifecycle holistically, understanding how customer retention is inextricably tied to the customer journey, driving ongoing revenue streams and customer lifetime value.
-Focusing on retention now will mean more long-term customers after the dust settle
+Focusing on retention now will mean more long-term customers after the dust settles

 4. Ignoring valuable analytics and metrics

 Analytics should support every facet of subscription service delivery, from customer acquisition to billing to churn reduction.
 Every decision made about the subscription business should be driven by hard data.
-Subscription platforms and business plans need continual iteration and refinement to optimize service quality, customer experience and internal processes.
+Subscription platforms and business plans need continual iteration and refinement to optimize service quality, customer experience, and internal processes.

 Capturing subscription metrics and running routine analytics helps bring execution gaps to light, giving organizations the insight needed to make proper course corrections.
-For instance, if new subscriptions are up, but average customer lifetime value remains stagnant, that would strongly suggest that new users are canceling services before they become profitable.
+For instance, if new subscriptions are up, but the average customer lifetime value remains stagnant, that would strongly suggest that new users are canceling services before they become profitable.

 Some subscription businesses may put too much stock in the wrong metrics while ignoring other factors that provide true insight.
 For example, monthly recurring revenue, average revenue per user, and customer acquisition cost can tell far more about the health of the business than raw subscription figures.